All Hallows' Eve 2: Mr. Tricker's Treat

+Alexia

 A teenager is surfing social media, lamenting the death of an ex-girlfriend.
 He sees a ghoulish apparition in the computer screen which he then unplugs.
 His current girlfriend comes over to hang out.
 While he is in the bathroom, she uses his computer to view a video.
 When he returns, the dead ex has replaced the girlfriend and attacks him.

 The woman jumps in fear as the tape ends and she ejects it.
 Suddenly, the man in the Jack-o'-lantern mask appears behind her and slits her throat.